Dekadisk/dekadisk.github.io/_posts/2023-05-21-mapping-world-design.markdown

 ### Drafts: paper and story time

-I did come back to paper to draw a few parts of the map, then some drafts of the whole level, taking into account what I wanted the player to feel.
-I wanted this map to be a barricaded part of a bigger Morrocan city: as such, it can perfectly be a part of a bigger open world (for example, in an Assassin's Creed-like game), or stand on its own (in a Dishonored-like game)!
-By barricading it, I also wanted to make this level much more stressful for the players who cannot flee, as they are trapped in their enemies' territory!
+I started by drawing a few parts of the map, then the whole level, taking into account what I wanted the player to feel.
+I wanted this map to be a barricaded part of a bigger Morrocan city: as such, it can perfectly be a part of a bigger open world (for example, in an Assassin's Creed-like game), or stand on its own (in a Dishonored-like game).
+By barricading it, I also wanted to make this level much more stressful for the players who cannot flee, as they are trapped in their enemies' territory.

 I went back to my sheets of paper a few times before settling on a layout that I liked.
 The map underwent significant changes from the initial draft to its final design.
 Initially, it featured two parallel roads — a main one that remained in the final version, along with a back alley on its right.
 However, I later opted to include several closed shops and stalls in the map to portray the entire district as being under lockdown.
-These elements are situated in a small square visible in the sketches below.
+These elements are situated in a small square (visible in the sketches below), which replaced the back alley.

 As I contemplated the notion of a locked-down district, I devised a brief and straightforward backstory for the villain who resides there: he serves as the leader of a militia that governs this barricaded area and its inhabitants.
 For this level, the player character has infiltrated this barricaded district and must take down the leader, in his house.
+Once the leader is dead, a cutscene would then show the player escaping via a door in his house (under the stairs in the showcase video), thanks to key carried by the leader.

 _(Click the pictures to see bigger versions!)_